junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror/SPN-Horror-whole-novel.md

 515 timeline (2010, March 25), Sioux Fall, South Dakota

-(Bobby in wheelchair)

 big background: Lucifer is trying to persuade Sam to say yes, Michael on Dean, four Horsemen are rising (War, Famine was killed), Death was bound by Lucifer (purpose: town's behavior is basically Michael+Lucifer's game board, having a little killing-time fun before big fight, "killing time, sometimes people", two archangels want to take Cas out of picture, only to make Dean more sure about Cas should be with them in this together, regret doubting Cas even if he is controlled to killing)

-(setting: Cas has no power as soon as in town)
+(setting: Cas has no power as soon as in town, Bobby in wheelchair)

-day 1: Sioux Falls has unusual demon activity report + everyone forced to sleep over night, Dean/Sam/Bobby notice, no one knows why, Dean/Sam/Cas come to Sioux Fall to investigate, meet Sheriff Jody Mills (casual mention her husband Sean Mills), live in Bobby's place
+day 1: Sioux Falls has unusual demon activity report + everyone forced to sleep over night, Dean/Sam/Bobby notice, no one knows why, Dean/Sam/Cas come to Sioux Falls to investigate, meet Sheriff Jody Mills (casual mention her husband Sean Mills), live in Bobby's place

 day 2: over night, Benny Sutton is killed violently.
 Jody visit Bobby's house, questions/suspects them, saying witness (Digger Wells) sees killer coming this direction (figure tall, so not Bobby), all 3 deny, Jody takes them to station, ask questions; they meet other people in station being asked question, Clay Thompson's wife & Digger Wells, they learn about Benny/Clay old story, meet Deputy Frank; TFW go to crime scene, town folks crowded & gossiping (Doctor Gaines come pick up body)